 Our mission is simple: provide nutritious food to any University student in need from any of Columbia University’s 21 Schools.

 Click below to request a disbursement or to register.
 Feel free to browse around this page to get answers to many of your questions!

 Alfred Lerner Hall

 Our Lerner location is on the 5th Floor (campus side) of Alfred Lerner Hall.
 This location is accessible to any student in need – no matter the School affiliation!

-Our Barnard location is at 125 LeFrak Center in Barnard Hall.
-Although on Barnard’s campus, this location is accessible to any student in need – no matter the School affiliation!
+The Barnard location was formerly at 125 LeFrak Center in Barnard Hall.
+This location is no longer available.

 50 Haven Avenue